 Q: What are the preventive measures for immigrants facing firearms offenses?

-- Participate in community legal advocacy groups: These organizations often offer resources, workshops, and support networks that can empower immigrants.
+- Engage with community legal advocacy groups: These organizations offer valuable resources, including educational workshops, legal clinics, and peer support networks that empower immigrants to understand their rights and responsibilities.